 Skirt steak is the best substitute for hanger steak due to its similar texture and rich beefy flavor.

-Yes, flank steak is a good substitute for hanger steak, though it tends to be leaner, so marinating it can help with tenderness.
+Yes, flank steak is a good substitute for hanger steak, though it is usually leaner, so marinating it can help with tenderness.

 Ribeye steak can be used as a substitute, offering a tender and marbled cut, but it will have a different texture and richer flavor.